Employment Lawyers in Czech Republic - Contact Us for Legal Advice

 Rate this article

-Foreign investors who want to establish a company in Czech Republic in which personnel will be employed should be familiar with the labor legislation applicable here, as it states the relationships between the employer and employee and it establishes the main rights and obligations to which parties agree upon by signing a contract.
-Our Czech lawyers can provide you with assistance on the labor legislation or can represent you if you need to draft an employment contract.
+Foreign investors who want to establish a company in Czech Republic in which personnel will be employed should be familiar with the labor legislation applicable here.
+The legislation states the relationships between the employer and employee and it establishes the main rights and obligations to which parties agree upon by signing a contract.
+Our Czech lawyers can provide you with assistance on the labor legislation and can represent you if you need to draft an employment contract.
 Also, they can help foreigners start a business in the Czech Republic.

 Czech employment legislation for foreigners